 A growing area of inquiry in the science and faith dialog is that of artificial intelligence.
 The more powerful computers become — rivaling human abilities — the more spiritual and philosophical questions are raised.

 For instance: can machines think?
 Could a computer ever become conscious?
 If it did, would that mean it had a soul?
 What does that imply about our souls?
 Could a computer ever join a religion?
 I was asked to weigh in on these questions recently in a couple of different publications.

 First, I wrote an article for the Christian Research Journal titled, "Digital Souls: What Should Christians Believe About Artificial Intelligence."
-You can't read the article without a subscription to the journal.
-However, the managing editor interviewed me about the article in a free podcast that you can listen to here -- it's about 30 minutes long.
+The managing editor also interviewed me about the article in a free podcast that you can listen to here — it's about 30 minutes long.

 Also on the topic of computers and consciousness, my more recent article, "The Singularity Is Not As Near As You Think," is about why people will never be able to upload their consciousness into a computer, despite what many futurists would like to believe.

 Enjoy these resources — and beware the robots! ;-)